 In the 2016-17 Budget announced on 24 February 2016, the then Financial Secretary John Tsang unveiled that HK$500 million has been earmarked to further the development of the fashion industry through (a) strengthening the promotion of local fashion designers and emerging fashion brands in Hong Kong and overseas; (b) establishing an incubation programme for fashion designers, drawing on the experience of other fashion capitals like London, New York and Seoul; and (c) setting up a resource centre to provide technical training and support for young designers.

 Trade fairs and exhibitions remain common places for buyers and suppliers of clothing to congregate.
 To establish connections and explore market opportunities, Hong Kong manufacturers and traders have involved themselves actively in international shows led by the Hong Kong Trade Development Council (HKTDC), including the ones in Beijing, Budapest, Chengdu, Dalian, Dubai, Dusseldorf, Hong Kong, Moscow, Mumbai, Paris, Tokyo, Warsaw, Istanbul and Jakarta.
 ‘Hong Kong Fashion Week’ is organised twice a year and attracts international suppliers and buyers to participate in the exhibition.
-Organised by HKTDC, ‘World Boutique, Hong Kong’ is the first independent event in Hong Kong dedicated to promoting designers’ collection and brands from around the world.
+Organised by HKTDC, ‘World Boutique, Hong Kong’ was the first independent event in Hong Kong dedicated to promoting designers’ collection and brands from around the world.
 To better align the event with the international fashion trade calendar, the fair, from 2016 onwards, was rescheduled from January to September and re-named CENTRESTAGE, serving as a dedicated marketing platform for international and regional brands, ready-to-wear and designer labels to showcase their collections.

 The growing variety of online shopping sites such as Taobao (www.taobao.com) in China and ASOS Marketplace in the UK (marketplace.asos.com), plus the bloom of group shopping and mobile retailing, is expected to boost online shopping and sales further.
 The continuous improvement of third party payment such as Alipay by Alibaba Group and WeChat Pay by Tencent also helps popularise online shopping.
-It is forecast that global e-tailing transactions can see a 16% growth and top US$1,150 billion in 2016.
+It is estimated that global retail e-commerce sales will more than double from the current level and exceed US$4 trillion by 2020.
 This trend has also encouraged the development of some online shopping technologies such as virtual fitting, video shopping and mobile snapshot for clothing.